-In order for any organization or project to be truly successful, it is critical to have buy-in from the community.
+In order for any nonprofit organization to be truly successful, it is critical to have buy-in from the community creating donor retention.

 Generous civic groups, businesses, individuals, and foundations are the cornerstone of any healthy and sustainable nonprofit.
-Keeping those generous donors engaged is one of major keys to nonprofit development.
+Keeping those generous supporters engaged is one of the keys to nonprofit development and donor retention.

 Many of us in the nonprofit world tend to “chase after a donor” in a time of crisis.
 We creatively search for ways to bump into them, start a conversation, or schedule that “ask.”

-Today I want to focus on donor retention.
+Today I want to focus on donor relations, specifically donor retention.
 Here at Funding for Good we like to refer to the donor relationship process as “donor dating.”